Alternatives to Pesticides

 Pesticides are among the most widely-used chemicals in the world, but are also among the most hazardous to human health, sometimes causing serious acute and chronic health effects.

 Pesticides include insecticides, herbicides, and fungicides.
 Although these products are designed to kill insects, weeds, and fungi, there is no guarantee that they can fully get rid of these pests.
 In fact, by using pesticides, insects that are beneficial to the garden ecosystem may also be destroyed.
-Pesticides are not worth the risk to our bodies and to the environment.

 It's easy to grow a beautiful and nautral lawn and garden without the use of chemicals.
 It all starts with healthy soil!
 Click here for tips.

-Alternatives to pesticides are generally more appropriate and less harmful to humans and the environment in the long run.
+Alternatives to cosmetic pesticides are generally more appropriate and less harmful to humans and the environment in the long run.
 Such alternatives often involve implementing better gardening strategies that solve pest problems in a natural, long-lasting way.
 Alternatives are also less harmful to the applicator and other people in the area.
 Making a difference in the environment can begin in our own backyards!